Transport in Auckland: Air transport

 With Auckland being the largest city of New Zealand, a great number of international and national flight connections exist.
 Main routes are to Australia, Singapore, Hong Kong, Japan, and to the US West Coast.
 Within New Zealand, the main connections are to the capital in Wellington and to the main city of the South Island, Christchurch.
 However, smaller planes fly to almost all other cities and to many small airports all over New Zealand.

 Historically, Auckland had first been served by flying boat services from Mechanics Bay and Hobsonville.
-As aircraft such as the Short Solent and Short Sunderland were replaced by land-based planes, the first airport was opened at Mangere, supplanting earlier airfields at Ardmore and Whenuapai.
+As aircraft such as the Short Solent and Short Sunderland were replaced by land-based planes, the first airport was opened at Māngere, supplanting earlier airfields at Ardmore and Whenuapai.

 Airports

-Auckland Airport, New Zealand's largest airport, lies beside Manukau Harbour, in the southern suburb of Mangere.
+Auckland Airport, New Zealand's largest airport, lies beside Manukau Harbour, in the southern suburb of Māngere.
 It is a major base for Air New Zealand.
 A new runway is planned north of the main airport area, with a shorter length well suitable for the booming intra-New Zealand flight market.

 There were proposals in the 2000–2007 period to redevelop the airport at Whenuapai, an RNZAF airbase in Waitakere, to the northwest of the Auckland conurbation.
 The proposals became a political issue, partly resolved by the election of an anti-airport mayor in North Shore City, and finally resolved by the amalgamation of all Auckland councils into Auckland Council in 2010.
 The proposals had also been opposed by the government.

 Most private flights and light aircraft operate from the three smaller General Aviation (GA) airfields at the edges of the Auckland conurbation; Ardmore Airport south of the city which is NZ's busiest airfield in terms of movements, North Shore Aerodrome to the north and Parakai Airfield to the north west.

 Mechanics Bay near the city centre, was the first international airport, and was used for many years as a base for flying boats of TEAL and amphibians of Tourist Air Travel and Sea Bee Air.
 The area now holds a heliport and the Auckland Marine Rescue Centre.

 A Royal New Zealand Air Force facility at Hobsonville has been vacated and is currently under redevelopment primarily as a residential area, although some light commercial and industrial uses (for example super-yacht building) are present.